 Thinking about doing the online course?

 Are you thinking about doing the Own My Life course online via Zoom?
 Please read through this page to consider whether you are ready and able to do the course.
+If you then feel you are able, go back to the service who sent you to this page.

 It's okay to try it!